seynur/blog/_posts/2023-01-09-rba-with-mitre-attack-app-for-splunk.md

 ```

-Both these rules will populate the `risk` every few minutes.
+Both these rules will populate the `risk` index every few minutes.
 Since we don't have anything on the `notable` index, we will not be alerted on any of these events as an analyst.
 In order to be notified, I cloned "ATT&CK Tactic Threshold Exceeded For Object Over Previous 7 Days" correlation search and named it as "RIR - Demo - ATT&CK Tactic Threshold Exceeded For Object Over 12 Hours"

 I updated the earliest time to `-730m@m` to match 12 hours and the threshold counts in the search as follows (last line):
 ```